Toggle Navigation

 Can I subcontract parts of my project?

-Yes, subcontracting is allowed.
-However, you must outline in the justification of resources how this arrangement will be completed and allow delivery within the specified time.
+Yes, subcontracting is allowed for the Lead Applicant, Research Led Pathway.
+However, you must outline in the justification of resources how this arrangement will be completed using internal procurement processes and allow delivery within the specified time.
 The lead applicant manages all subcontracting processes and must ensure that deliverables are met to receive payment for the project.
+The Research Led applicant will be permitted to claim 80% FEC of subcontracted services.
+Subcontracting is not permitted under the Lead Applicant, Partner Led Pathway and all partners must be named in the proposal and their CVs, and partner letters included.

 Data, Insights and Communication